LAB

 Did Labour break its pledge not to raise taxes?

 Labour did not raise income tax, National Insurance (for employees), or VAT rates — the three specific taxes it pledged to protect.
-However, it raised employer National Insurance, extended income tax threshold freezes, and introduced VAT on private schools.
-Many voters regard this as breaking the spirit of the pledges even if the letter was technically kept.
+However, it raised employer National Insurance from 13.8% to 15%, extended income tax threshold freezes, and introduced VAT on private schools.
+Many voters regard this as breaking the spirit of the pledge even if the letter was technically kept.
+38% of voters in polling say the Budget broke Labour’s tax promise.

 Why has Labour polling collapsed so sharply?

-Labour 2024 win was won on a low 33% vote share — it reflected voter desire to remove the Conservatives more than strong Labour enthusiasm.
-Once in government, the October 2024 Budget, winter fuel payment cuts, and welfare reform controversies eroded support rapidly.
-Reform UK benefited most, absorbing working-class disillusionment.
+Labour’s 2024 win was built on a historically low 33% vote share — reflecting desire to remove the Conservatives more than strong Labour enthusiasm.
+Once in government, the October 2024 Budget controversies — winter fuel payment cuts, employer NI rise, farm inheritance tax changes — eroded support rapidly.
+Reform UK absorbed most of the disillusionment, particularly among working-class voters in the Midlands and North.
+See the voting intention tracker for the full collapse from 33% to 18%.

 Is Keir Starmer in danger of losing the next election?

 At current polling (Labour 18%, Reform 28%, Conservatives 19%), Labour faces an extremely difficult path at the 2029 General Election.
-However, Labour 412-seat majority provides significant cushion — it could lose 100+ seats and still govern.
-Elections are also fought in constituencies under FPTP, which can produce different outcomes than national polls suggest.
+However, Labour’s 412-seat majority provides significant cushion — it could lose over 100 seats and still remain the largest party.
+Elections are also fought in constituencies under First Past the Post, which can produce very different outcomes from national polling percentages.

 LIVE